 Unless they want to live on Pot Noodles at University, they need to master the basics of cooking and primary school is a great age to start.
 According to the BBC Good Food website, 8-11 year old should be capable of helping plan meals and follow simple recipes with some supervision.
 Why not give your child one night a week where they have to help you in the kitchen until they are confident enough to take responsibility themselves.

 Learning how to budget and handle their own finances will be invaluable when they leave home and good habits start young.
 Pocket money can be a great teaching tool for children and you can introduce a two piggy bank system; one for spending and one for saving and allow children to determine how much they want to save each week.
 Get children to identify a specific item that they are saving for and ask them to calculate how long it will take them to hit their target.

 A reliance on tech, like smart phones and sat nav has started to erode navigational skills across the generations.
 When was the last time that you tried to find your way around a new town with no smart phone in hand?
 Teaching children basic navigational skills like identifying landmarks or reading a map could be invaluable if lost in a situation with no phone signal.

 Whilst a child is at primary school, parents are involved in their school and personal life, they stand in the playground at pick-up, arrange playdates and sort out problems.
 When a child starts secondary school, they are suddenly left to fend for themselves.
 Teach children to be confident to stand up for themselves and speak out if there is a problem.
 A lot of this is down to self confidence, so encourage activities that boost a child’s self esteem.

 If your children have yet to try Professor Scrubbington's Magically Foaming bath time products, then now is the perfect time to give them a go.
-Our Magically Foaming 2 in 1 Shampoo and Conditioner and Magically Foaming Hair and Body Wash are on special offer in Boots until 6th November 2018.
+Our Magically Foaming 3 in 1 Shampoo and Conditioner and Magically Foaming Hand and Face Wash are perfect for first timers.